-Furthermore, the enhanced QoS (as per IEEE 802.11e) is implemented by setting 3-bits of user priority levels in 2-byte QoS field from 0 (low) to 7 (high).
-By this way, various smart grid application message types can have different priorities /QoS according to the allowed message delay, as shown in the table.
-Before carrying out performance evaluation of these smart distribution substation applications, it is important to study distribution substation noise levels, as presented in following section.
+Furthermore, the enhanced QoS (as per IEEE 802.11e) is implemented by setting 3 b of user priority levels in a 2-byte QoS field from 0 (low) to 7 (high).
+In this way, various smart-grid application message types can have different priorities/QoS according to the allowed message delay, as shown in the table.
+Before carrying out performance evaluation of these smart distribution substation applications, it is important to study distribution substation noise levels, as presented in Section IV.